Legal Tech or Legal technology is growing in its application and in time will become an indispensable part of the legal landscape.

 Its role for most part however, is not very well understood and has also been met with a certain amount of apprehension, that it may reduce the need for lawyers.

-In this article, we share three things about Legal Tech every budding law student should know.
+In this article, we share three things about Legal Tech every budding law student and law graduate should know.

 What is Legal Tech?

 Legal tech basically refers to the use of technology and software in providing and assisting legal services.
 It serves to help large firms increase their efficiency and adapt to an increasingly progressive work environment.
 At the same time, legal tech. also helps small firms and sole practitioners maintain a competitive edge in the field by giving them access to powerful research tools.
 Examples of legal tech widely used by Malaysian legal practitioners and law students alike include web-based research tools such as LexisNexis, Westlaw and e.Law.my.